MP for Moray West, Nairn and Strathspey

 Shadow SNP Spokesperson (Energy Security and Net Zero)

-Graham Leadbitter is the SNP MP for Moray West, Nairn and Strathspey, first elected in July 2024.
-He holds multiple shadow spokesperson roles—Energy Security and Net Zero, Science, Innovation and Technology, and Transport—and serves on the Absent Voting (Elections in Scotland and Wales) Bill committee.
+Graham Leadbitter is the SNP MP for Moray West, Nairn and Strathspey, elected in 2024.
+He currently serves as Shadow SNP Spokesperson for Energy Security and Net Zero, and also as Shadow Spokesperson for Science, Innovation and Technology and Transport.
+He sits on the Absent Voting (Elections in Scotland and Wales) Bill committee since June 2025.

 Generated 21 February 2026